mozilla/ecosystem-platform/docs/fxa-engineering/fxa-tests-circleci.md

 ### docs

 Custom task for building and publishing documentation.
-Runs `_scripts/gh-pages.sh` - but only on master branch in the main project repo.
+Runs `_scripts/gh-pages.sh` - but only on main branch in the main project repo.

 This requires SSH keys that enable CircleCI to commit to the `gh-page` on the main repo, so the script will be skipped if those keys are unavailable.